Let’s take a look at the science of stress to determine what it is and how stress can cause harm to both the human body and the human brain.

 - Acute headaches that have a tendency to disrupt work or chores at home

-- Increased heart rate even when the person is not performing strenuous or challenging physical activities
+- Increased heart rate even when you are not performing challenging or strenuous physical activity

 - Minor muscular pain